bkager/Tiny-node-cookbook/README.md

   * Npm: An introduction to Node's package manager
     * Exploring npm
   * Recipe:
-    * Install, update, and remove a package
+    * Install, update, and remove a package; basic npm commands
   * Recipe: Publishing Greeter
-    * Publish a package to npm and unpublish it
+    * Publish a package to npm, install it, use it, and unpublish it

 ### The Node docs
   * Reading the Node docs website
+  * Creating your own docs
+  * The core modules; APIs, classes, and interfaces as concepts

 ### Node events: Basics
   * [Node and event-driven architecture](https://github.com/bkager/Node-cookbook/blob/main/event-driven%20architecture.md)
-  * The core modules; APIs, classes, and interfaces as concepts
   * The events module
-    * The Node docs: our first module
+    * The Node docs: our first module in depth
   * The EventEmitter class
+  * Recipe: Logging/responding to some events
+### Async in Node
+  * Handling asynchronous operations
 ### Node filesystem operations: Basics
   * Node fs and path modules
 ### Node streams and buffers: Basics
   * Node buffer and stream modules
-### Async in Node
-  * Handling asynchronous operations
 ### HTTP requests in Node
    * HTTP requests/responses: the basics
 ### Creating a server in Node: Basics